-A mixture of quality homes will be on offer, including 76 houses in a cohousing village and 44 houses in a conventional private development.
-Homes will be built using innovative technology and a wide range of options will be available to cater to residents of varying ages and family types including singles, couples, families and single parents.
-Learn more about Waingakau below.
+A mixture of quality homes will be on offer, including a proposed development of 76 houses in a cohousing village and 55 houses in a conventional private development.
+Homes will be built using quality materials and a wide range of options will be available to cater to residents of varying ages and family types including singles, couples, families and single parents.

 Perhaps the most important factor though is the focus on the cohousing principles of building a supportive and aspirational intergenerational community; where people look out for each other and want to contribute to the thriving, positive community that they live in.

 Imagine living in a community where you know all your neighbours and care for their wellbeing.
 You bump into friends as you walk to or from your car along one of the many garden-lined pedestrian paths.
-You regularly join your neighbours for a meal in the shared common house, eating food freshly picked from your community garden and food forest.
+You regularly join your neighbours for a meal in the shared common house, eating food freshly picked from the food forest.

 Your children play with other families’ kids in one of the green open spaces and playgrounds you helped plan.
 You feel safe in the knowledge that there are no cars and the kids are being watched by the community, bringing back memories of your childhood.
 There are other like-minded people close by willing to lend a hand to babysit, or for parenting support, when you need a break.